How to become a network administrator: The degrees and skills you’ll need to succeed

 Share:

-A network administrator is typically responsible for local area networks, wide area networks, internet systems or a segment of a larger network.
-By frequently monitoring and testing these structures, a network administrator can help ensure proper operation and perform maintenance.
+Network administrators are typically responsible for local area networks, wide area networks, internet systems or a segment of a larger network.
+By frequently monitoring and testing these structures, a network administrator can help ensure proper operation and perform routine maintenance.

 • Administering network security measures.